mptre/pick/tests/README.md

   - exit

-    Expected exit code of the pick process.
+    Exit code of the pick process, set to `1` if an error is expected.
 Defaults to `0` if omitted.

   - input